JuhG/juhg.hu/content/portfolio/forum.md

 This is a work in progress project for building my custom forum system.
 Part of the motivation was playing around with data fetching and testing in Next.
 I can safely say I like it a lot.
-I've used FaunaDB for storing the data and build a quick wrapper around it.
+I've used FaunaDB for storing the data and built a quick wrapper around it.

 For testing I've made a mock version of the wrapper for super quick integration tests, but on commit I always run the actual version of it (in a test database) to check if there's a regression in the mock version.
 Now that the api endpoints are stable I'm in the process of building the UI with "Cypress Driven Development".